Lehrter-Lab/CGEM/cosine.md

 Moving output files to local computer.
 Better to remove individual files, so I have rm.sh, then `source rm.sh`. to remove junk from outputs.

+Box output, quick check...
+- DSi goes negative (DN gets small, but not negative)
+- S1, S2, Z1,Z2 all go negative
+We are not providing solar radiation, so it makes sense they would tank.  (and the zeroes didn't seem to blow anything up.)

 Initial value look sketchy?
 Got it from their plots...